-The main report discusses primary sources of data to inform our review of fezolinetant for the treatment of moderate to severe VMS associated with menopause.
-In this supplement, we describe evidence for Phase 2 clinical trials of fezolinetant, additional data for trials included in the main report if they had additional follow-up time points beyond 16 weeks (See Table D.2.1.) and additional information on harms.
-We also describe two trials of SSRIs/SNRIs that exclusively included participants with a history of cancer and thus had contraindications to MHT.
+The main report discusses primary sources of data to inform our review of fezolinetant 45 mg for the treatment of moderate to severe VMS associated with menopause.
+In this supplement, we describe evidence for the 30 mg dose of fezolinetant in Phase III trials, for Phase II clinical trials of fezolinetant, and data for any trial included in the main report if there were additional follow-up time points beyond 16 weeks (See Table D.2.1.) and additional information on harms.

-As described in the main report, we only included trials of the comparators (MHT, SSRI/SNRI, gabapentin, and pregabalin) that were most comparable to the Phase 3 Skylight 1 and 2 trials for fezolinetant in terms of study design (i.e., Randomized Control Trial), relevant population (i.e., general healthy women experiencing frequent VMS associated with menopause), assessment of VMS (i.e., self-reported frequency and severity of VMS), and length of follow-up (i.e., between 8 to 16 weeks).
+As described in the main report, we only included trials of the comparators (MHT, SSRI/SNRI, gabapentin, and pregabalin) that were most comparable to the Phase III Skylight 1 and 2 trials for fezolinetant in terms of study design (i.e., Randomized Control Trial), relevant population (i.e., general healthy women experiencing frequent VMS associated with menopause), assessment of VMS (i.e., self-reported frequency and severity of VMS), and length of follow-up (i.e., between 8 to 16 weeks).
 The length of follow-up in the Skylight 1 and 2 trials were 12 weeks.
 We considered studies between 8 and 16 weeks to be comparable as many published trials on treatments for VMS report an early decrease in VMS that typically levels out before week 8.
 There were additional trials that fell outside of these criteria and thus were not included in our assessment.
 We describe these trials in this supplement, including reasons for exclusion and influence on our assessment.
 See Table D.2.2.